2024-08-03

 Photos continues to improve with each macOS release, but still does some functions in idiosyncratic and undocumented ways.

 Photos appears to try to do face recognition and geolocation assignment to my photos in the background when the app is not running.
 I have seen processes in Activity Monitor that seem to be doing this, but never found any explanation of how it works or when.
 I don't know if they are sending my data to Apple.
-The face recognition is often wrong, and the interface to it is comically bad:
+The face recognition is often wrong, and the interface to it still clumsy in macOS Sonoma:

 In OS X El Capitan, the ability to add "extensions" to Photos was provided, and there are some available in the App Store.
 A few things I would really like: